qinr/MRDet/README.md

 ## Benchmark and Model Zoo

-You can find detailed configs in configs/mrdet
+You can find detailed configs in configs/mrdet.

-The trained models are available at xxxxxxxx
+The trained models are available at [Baidu Drive](https://pan.baidu.com/s/1r3wNoAxDaQZL2VUvL_Va5Q)8ckd

 ## Installation